-What to do: Give plenty to drink, and keep your child away from anybody you know who is trying to get pregnant or is up to four months pregnant or is up to four months pregnant.
+What to do: Give plenty to drink, and keep your child away from anybody you know who is trying to get pregnant or is up to four months pregnant.
 If your child was with anyone pregnant before you knew about the illness, you will need to let the woman know.
 If an unimmunised pregnant woman catches German measles in the first four months of pregnancy, there is a risk of damage to her baby.